 Boardwalks - Observation Decks - Bridges & Pavilion

-Description: This breathtaking Floodplain Boardwalk extension leads to the Phinizy Swamp Campus and enables visitors to literally walk across the swamp.
-Wheelchair accessible
+Floodplain Boardwalk Extension - This breathtaking Floodplain Boardwalk extension leads to the Phinizy Swamp Campus and enables visitors to literally walk across the swamp.
+It is wheelchair accessible.

-Description: Spend some quiet time here and you are bound to see something exciting!
+School Bus Bridge - This concrete bridge is 100 feet in length.
+Spend some quiet time here and you are bound to see something exciting!
 Visitors have been rewarded with views of water moccasins, turtles, animal tracks, muskrats, otters, and even beavers (in the evenings).
 This is also another great spot for birding.
-Wheelchair accessible and mountain bike accessible
+It is Wheelchair accessible and mountain bike accessible.

 Park Species